-Shayera has dark brown eyes, long dark hair and her features are delicate and soft.
+Shayera had dark brown eyes, long dark hair and her features were delicate and soft.
+Shayera appears to have been of Eastern descent.
 While drinking with Lois Lane, Carter Hall, possibly because he was drunk, or because he was seeing a vision of his dead wife, saw her looking at him mournfully, while dressed in a silk robe of white and blue.

 Powers and Abilities